 - The NAEP is the nation's largest continuing assessment of what America's students know and can do in various subject areas.
 This year, one of the district's elementary schools was randomly selected to participate.

 - The required Washington state end-of-year assessments that measure student achievement and growth in English language arts/literacy and mathematics.

 Refusal to TestParents may choose to not have their child take a particular test (commonly referred to as "opting out" but designated by the state as "refusal to test").
 In order to comply with state and federal mandates to test every child, the district must document each refusal.
-Parents who choose to not have their child take a particular test need to contact Peter Szalai, Director of Teaching and Learning (email@example.com or 360.279.5011) to access a brief and online refusal to test form.
+Parents who choose to not have their child take a particular test need to contact Liz Ritz, Director of Teaching and Learning (firstname.lastname@example.org or 360.279.5011) to access an online refusal to test form.